cheungdaven/cheungdaven.github.io/_pages/about.md

 <!-- Shuai Zhang is a Postdoctoral Researcher at <b>ETH Zürich</b>, advised by [Ce Zhang](https://www.ds3lab.com/members/ce-zhang/).
 I received my PhD from the school of computer science and engineering at the <b>University of New South Wales </b> in 2019, where I was advised by [Lina Yao](http://www.linayao.com/), [Xiwei Xu](https://scholar.google.com/citations?user=x9IUq78AAAAJ&hl=en) and [Liming Zhu](http://cgi.cse.unsw.edu.au/~limingz/home/).
 During my PhD study, I interned at <b> Amazon AI </b> (Mentor: [Aston Zhang](https://www.astonzhang.com/)) and <b>Tencent</b>.
 I received a Bachelor degree in 2014 from <b>Nanjing University</b>. -->

 Hi, I am Shuai Zhang, a postdoctoral researcher at the department of computer science in ETH Zurich.
 I received my PhD degree in computer science from UNSW Sydney and a bachelor degree from Nanjing University.
-My primary research interests lie in recommender systems, knowledge graphs, graph related applications, etc. You can find my publications on my [Google Scholar page](https://scholar.google.com.au/citations?user=PPjdxlcAAAAJ&hl=en).
+My primary research interests lie in recommender systems, knowledge graphs, graph related applications, etc. My past internships were with Amazon AI and Tencent.
+You can find my publications on my [Google Scholar page](https://scholar.google.com.au/citations?user=PPjdxlcAAAAJ&hl=en).
 If you’d like to know more about my work or explore opportunities for collaboration, please get in touch!